roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-20 ****** byCathartico© Vanessa tugged on the leash and dragged the raven minx onto her knees.
+Vanessa tugged on the leash and dragged the raven minx onto her knees.
 Then she sank down next to her.
 This way, the two glamour bitches were kneeling face-to- face on the tiled floor.
 With a head gesture, Vanessa guided McKenzie over to her.
 Then she threw her head back and opened her mouth.
 The black janitor took her hint and grabbed the second condom.
 He held the cum-filled rubber directly above Vanessa's head.

  McKenzie squeezed the gooey jizz out of the condom.
 The white, slimy mass left smeary streaks on the rubber tube.
 It looked more than unappetizingly.
 Nonetheless, Vanessa bravely kept her mouth open and awaited the sperm load.
 Finally, the thick wad landed on the redhead's tongue.
 She looked straight at Megan.
 The raven stunner kneeled directly opposite her.